 You’ll be able to see straight to the bottom on any day.
-The Jasper Park Lodge surrounds a large portion of the lake, meaning if you can score a stay here you’ll have amazing access to Beauvert.
-The Jasper Park Lodge rents out all the fun toys to be able to enjoy the lake and they also have champagne picnic lunches to take away and enjoy on the lakeshore.
+The Jasper Park Lodge surrounds a large portion of the lake, meaning if you can score a stay here, you’ll have amazing access to Beauvert.
+The Jasper Park Lodge rents out all the fun toys to be able to enjoy the lake, and they also have champagne picnic lunches to take away and enjoy on the lakeshore.

-You don’t have to be a guest of the Park Lodge to enjoy the lake, anyone is welcome to bring their own paddleboards, canoes, and kayaks on this stunning lake in Jasper.
+You don’t have to be a guest of the Park Lodge to enjoy the lake; anyone is welcome to bring their own paddleboards, canoes, and kayaks on this stunning lake in Jasper.

 Pyramid Lake in Jasper National Park is one of the best places to visit in Jasper.
 This lake is a wonderful kidney-shaped lake right at the foot of the iconic Pyramid Mountain.
-It’s a locals favorite and also a sight to see for all visitors to Jasper.
+It’s a local favorite and also a sight to see for all visitors to Jasper.

 Pyramid Lake is fairly big with a size of 1.2 km2 and discharges right into the Athabasca River.
-It’s the perfect place to hang out for the day whether it’s winter or summer.
-There’s plenty of things to do in the area and it will certainly be a highlight of your trip to Jasper.
+It’s the perfect place to hang out for the day, whether it’s winter or summer.
+There’s plenty of things to do in the area, and it will certainly be a highlight of your trip to Jasper.
 Don’t forget to check out Pyramid Island while visiting!